 Check your inbox for emails from Apple

-Your Apple ID might be included in some emails from Apple.
-Search your inbox for receipts as well as repair, support, or billing emails from Apple.
+Your Apple ID may be included in some emails from Apple.
+Search your inbox for receipts as well as repair, support or billing emails from Apple.

-If your email address is masked (firstname.lastname@example.org), the number of asterisks might not match the number of characters in your email address.
+If your email address is masked (firstname.lastname@example.org), the number of asterisks may not match the number of characters in your email address.